Searching for details:The author of this page will appreciate comments, corrections and imagery related to the subject. Please contact Anatoly Zak.

 The main difference of Voskhod-2 from the original Voskhod was an inflatable airlock dubbed Volga.
 All previous engineering attempts to fit a hard-body structure into the payload fairing envelope were unsuccessful.
 (18)

-An equivalent of the Voskhod-2 interior looking toward the airlock entrance with the EVA hatch open but chairs apparently in upper position for landing.
+An equivalent of the Voskhod-2 interior looking toward the airlock entrance with the EVA hatch open, but cosmonaut chairs are apparently in upper position for landing.

-The cylindrical structure of the airlock was mounted on the exterior of the descent module and over a 650-millimeter hatch which would open into the capsule.
-On its outer end, the airlock had another hatch, which would also open inwards, ensuring that the internal pressure could help keeping it closed and pressurized after the spacewalk.
+On its outer end, the airlock had another 700-millimeter hatch, which would also open inwards, ensuring that the internal pressure could help keeping it closed and pressurized after the spacewalk.
 Both hatches could be operated remotely with an electric drive or closed manually if needed.

-The inflatable middle portion of the airlock was formed by 40 resin tubes grouped in the three isolated sections to ensure reliability.
-On the exterior, the airlock was covered with a thermal insulation.
+The inflatable middle portion of the Volga airlock was formed by 40 dual-layer resin tubes (informally known in Russian as "dutiki") grouped in three isolated sections to ensure reliability.
+The operational pressure inside the air tubes was 0.65 atmospheres.
+On the exterior, the airlock was covered with thermal insulation.
 (84)

 The cosmonaut could go as far as 5 meters from the spacecraft.